MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/openai-plugins.md

 ---
-title: Create and run a ChatGPT plugin with Semantic Kernel
+title: Create and run a OpenAI plugin with Semantic Kernel
 description: Learn how to take a Semantic Kernel plugin and expose it to ChatGPT with Azure Functions.
 author: matthewbolanos
 ms.topic: conceptual